 You have little or no prior knowledge of Dutch.

-You can manage in everyday situations using the present tense.
+You can manage in basic situations using the present tense.

 Not sure which level you want?
 Use the ELP self-assessment grid to identify your level of competence.